kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 Figure 127 Trigger Injection Timing Diagram
 ```
 Below is a structured textual description of **Figure 127** and how it relates to the previous "scan" and "discontinuous" mode diagrams.
-It highlights the **trigger‐based injection** process alongside a regular conversion group:
+It highlights the **trigger-based injection** process alongside a regular conversion group:

 ---

 ### 1. Title and Purpose
 - **Figure 127: "Trigger Injection Timing Diagram"**
-- Demonstrates how an ADC can simultaneously manage a "regular" group of channels (scanned in some sequence) **and** an "injected" channel group (triggered separately), each producing its own end‐of‐conversion signals.
+- Demonstrates how an ADC can simultaneously manage a "regular" group of channels (scanned in some sequence) **and** an "injected" channel group (triggered separately), each producing its own end-of-conversion signals.

 ---